AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 ## How to Target an Universal ID Audience in Your Placements

+>[!NOTE]
+>
+>You can't change the targeted ID types in a live placement.
+If necessary, you can duplicate a live placement and change the targeted ID types in the new placement.

-When you create a placement, do the following:
+In a new, scheduled, or paused placement, do the following:

 * In the [!UICONTROL Geo-Targeting] section, specify the geographical areas to target.
 Each universal ID partner allows user targeting only in specific geographical areas, and only eligible ID types are available in the [!UICONTROL Targeting] settings.